We’re sorry your iPhone isn’t working as it should.

 - Place your iPhone in the bag.
 Do not include your stereo headset, USB cable, power adapter, or other accessories.

-- Remove the shipping label from the box if you haven’t already done so.
-Place the bag in the shipping box.
+- Place the bag in the shipping box.

 - Seal the box with the tape provided, making sure the red, black, and white battery sticker is clearly visible on the outside of the box.